 They supposedly offer you a bargain and make you panic by either saying it’s a limited offer, or that there’s something wrong with your order.
 It leaves you open to fraud.

 Here’s what to look out for this Black Friday and Cyber Monday.

 1. Bait and Switch: Online and In-Store Variants

-The festivities typically leave a large slump in your bank balance, so it’s tempting to enter competitions to win free items you can either give away or keep as a treat to yourself.
+The festivities typically leave a large hole in your bank balance, so it’s tempting to enter competitions to win free items you can either give away, or keep as a treat for yourself.

 But they’re often too good to be true.